 Public criminal activity stigma

-Whether the home was known for drug dealing, prostitution or some other illegal activity, the odds are high that the criminal activities impacted public perception of the property.
+Whether the home was known for illegal activities like drug dealing or prostitution, or for being a sex offender’s residence, the odds are high that public perception of the property has been impacted.
 As a result, criminally stigmatized property might be a good deal, but could come with some serious downsides.
 Beyond the perception from neighbors, there is a chance that people still visit the house to participate in said criminal activities, not realizing the property is under new ownership.
 Location in a neighborhood with a high crime rate is one of the factors that can make your home insurance more expensive.

 In most cases, a natural death in a home is not enough to create a stigma — although a body going undiscovered for a long period of time could be another story.
 However, if the death was a murder or suicide, the house often becomes a stigmatized property.
 If you are a potential buyer who has considered a stigmatized property search to find a good deal, a death stigma may not bother you.

 If the previous owners had high debts, regular visits from aggressive collectors could leave the house with a stigma.
 As a potential buyer, there are two things you might consider here.
 First, you will probably need to be ready to firmly inform any collectors who show up that the previous owners have moved.
-Secondly, you might want to look into the previous owners’ outstanding property taxes.
-If they move without paying what they owed, you could be on the hook to the IRS for back taxes.
+Secondly, you might want to look into the previous owners’ outstanding property taxes: ensure there is no tax-related lien on the property.

 Considerations to make when dealing with stigmatized property